 - The nature of, and justifications for, democratic politics, and their relations to Enlightenment and Anti-Enlightenment political thinking.
 In addition to exploring theoretical differences among the various authors discussed, considerable attention is devoted to the practical implications of their competing arguments.
 To this end, we discuss a variety of concrete problems, including debates about economic inequality, affirmative action and the distribution of health care, the limits of state power in the regulation of speech and religion, and difficulties raised by the emerging threat of global environmental decay.“

-The course, on Yale’s own open course site, is taught by Ian Shapiro, a well-known political scientist from Yale University (USA).
+The course is taught by Ian Shapiro, a well-known political scientist from Yale University (USA).
+It was first available on Yale’s own open course site, but was recently moved to Coursera.